bartgryszko/react-native-circular-slider/README.md

 # react-native-circular-slider :radio_button:

-React Native component for creating circle slider.
+React Native component for creating circular slider.

 ## Example app – inspired by Apple's Bedtime :alarm_clock:
 (It's just an example what you can achieve – with this package you can create any circular slider)